preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 Certain pre-processed files derived from the raw data are required to calculate the measures described above.
 By default, the QAP software package will generate these pre-requisite files given the raw data you have (anatomical/structural scans for the anatomical measures, 4D anatomical+timeseries scans for the functional).
 A preprocessing pipeline will be constructed to create these files, and this pipeline can be customized with a pipeline configuration YAML file you provide.

 Some examples of customizable features include segmentation thresholds for anatomical preprocessing, and the option to run slice timing correction for functional preprocessing.
-Computer resource allocation can also be customized using the configuration files, such as dedicating multiple cores/threads to processing, etc.
+Computer resource allocation can also be customized using the configuration files, such as dedicating multiple cores/threads to processing.

 Templates for these files are provided in the `/configs` folder in the QAP main repository directory.
 Below is a list of options which can be configured for each of the pipelines.